Local Governance Committee

 The local governors have an overview of a number of key areas.
 Parent local governors in particular are here to represent your view and can help you if you have any questions or concerns.
 If you would like to speak to a local governor informally, we can often be found on the school playground before school.
-If you would like to contact us formally or are unable to come and speak to us personally, we can be contacted through the school office on 01225 700964 or in writing by leaving a letter for the attention of the chair of the local governing body.
+If you would like to contact us formally or are unable to come and speak to us personally, we can be contacted through the school office or in writing by leaving a letter for the attention of the chair of the local governance committee.

 Please note: that we meet 6 times a year so it may not always be possible to answer a query straight away.
 However, your query will always be acknowledged and we will endeavour to give you a timescale for answering your questions.